Get NVIDIA Clara Parabricks Pipelines up and running on a server and start using it in 10 minutes.

 Install the Parabricks package to your system:

-# Step 1: Unzip the package. $ tar -xzf parabricks.tar.gz # Step 2: Run the installer $ sudo ./parabricks/installer.py # Step 3: verify your installation. # This should display the parabricks version number: $ pbrun version
+# Step 1: Unzip the package. $ tar -xzf parabricks.tar.gz # Step 2 (Node Lock License): Run the installer. $ sudo ./parabricks/installer.py # Step 2 (Flexera License): Run the installer replacing [hostname] with the hostname of the license server. $ sudo ./parabricks/installer.py --flexera-server [hostname]:7070 # Step 3: verify your installation. # This should display the parabricks version number: $ pbrun version

-After installation, pbrun is the executable that will start any tool in the Parabricks software suite.
+After installation the pbrun executable will start any tool in the Parabricks software suite.
 During installation you can choose to create a link at /usr/bin/pbrun to make it available for system wide access.
-Otherwise, you can access pbrun from your local installation directory (default: /opt/parabricks/pbrun).
+Otherwise you can access pbrun from your local installation directory (default: /opt/parabricks/pbrun).

 STEP 4: Example run¶